richardwkirk/runfindr-server/README.md

 npm run start
 ````

-Or in dev mode using `nodemon` to automatically update when changes are made:
+Or in dev mode using `tsc-watch` to automatically update when changes are made:

 ```
 npm run dev